I Hacked a Bank and Got Arrested in 2012If you enjoy my work, sponsor or hire me! I work hard keeping oxasploits running!

-I had years of legal trouble, was finally convicted of two counts of computer crimes (count two: “Attempt to Unlawfully Obtain Information by Computer from a Financial Instution” for this action, then another count for an unrelated hack involving a Department of Defense database I dumped).
-In the midst of the investigation, they found an unencrypted USB hard drive with the later database on it, which I also received charges for.
-I was totally blacklisted from obtaining security clearence for 5 years after the end of two years probation.
-I ended up working fast food jobs for the next decade because of this.
-It still makes it difficult to find employment in infosec, so if you have an opening and think I may be a good fit let me know!.
-My lawyer expresses that I am now, a decade later, available in my full capacity to work in the computer feild.
-In the end I’m left with this shiny piece of resume fodder:
+I had years of legal trouble and was finally convicted of two counts of computer crimes (count two: “Attempt to Unlawfully Obtain Information by Computer from a Financial Institution” for this action, then another count for an unrelated hack involving a Department of Defense database I dumped).
+Amid the investigation, they found an unencrypted USB hard drive with the later database on it, which I also received charges for.
+I was totally blacklisted from obtaining security clearance for 5 years after the end of two years of probation.
+I ended up working fast-food jobs for the next decade because of this.
+It still makes it difficult to find employment in infosec , so if you have an opening and think I may be a good fit let me know!
+My lawyer expresses that I am now, a decade later, available in my full capacity to work in the computer field.
+In the end, I’m left with this shiny piece of resume fodder:

-The whole thing was collossally stupid, but it does make for a fun party story.
+The whole thing was colossally stupid, but it does make for a fun party story.